Help us achieve our goals:

 Time to ultimate height

 Grow pears in any well-drained, fairly moisture retentive soil.
 The ideal pH is 6.5.
 Incorporate plenty of organic matter on thin soils.
 Choose a sheltered position in full sun.
-Needs another cultivar for pollination.
+Needs another cultivar for pollination; it's not compatible with 'William's Bon Chretien'.
 Keep a weed free area of 60cm radius around the trunk.
 Thin fruit if necessary

-Propagate by grafting or budding onto a rootstock for fruit.
+Propagate by grafting or chip budding onto a rootstock for fruit.
 Quince rootstocks are usually used

 Suggested planting locations and garden types